Greece Moments Greece Moments

 The striking church rock of Petra

-Afterwards, take some time to stroll through the pretty alleys.
-In the Kafenia of Petra the locals have entrenched themselves and talk about God and the world far away from the tourist hustle and bustle.
+Afterward, take some time to stroll through the pretty alleys.
+The locals have made the kafenia of Petra their home, chatting about everything under the sun far away from the tourist hustle and bustle.

 Lesvos petra gassen lesbos

-Definitely a highlight of Petra is the fantastic sunset behind the sea, which is best enjoyed in one of the numerous tavernas on the shore.
+A definite highlight of Petra is the magical sunset over the sea, which you can best enjoy from one of the many taverns along the shore.

 Lesvos sonnenuntergang petra lesbos

-The small fishing village in the far northeast of the island is not to be missed during your holiday on Lesvos.
-The town’s landmark is the white chapel of Panagia Gorgona, which is perched on a rock in the sea.
+You shouldn’t miss this small fishing village in the far northeast of the island during your vacation on Lesvos.
+The town’s landmark is the white Panagia Gorgona chapel, perched on a rock in the sea.

 Lesvos skala sikamineas lesbos